Updated on October 7, 2022.

 What you can do to reduce your risk

 Keeping type 2 diabetes under control will help you reduce your risk of heart disease, heart attack, stroke, and other potentially fatal heart-related events.
-A lifestyle built around a healthy diet, regular physical activity, and avoiding harmful habits is essential:
+A lifestyle built around a healthy diet, regular physical activity, and avoiding unhealthy habits is essential:

 - If you’re overweight or obese, work toward achieving a healthy weight.
 Even losing 5 to 7 percent of your body weight can lower your blood sugar levels and triglycerides.